vstoykovbg/slowkdf/README.md

     nearest legal value.
 This option is only meaningful if --s2k-mode is 3.
 ``

-So, you can't enter number greater than 65011712 without modifying the source code.
+So, you can't enter number greater than 65011712 <b>without modifying the source code</b>.

 The same weak key stretching is used for protecting your GnuPG/PGP private keys!